Teku/Banshee/readme.md

 ## Overview

-Banshee is a device management system that allows you to monitor and configure ESP32-based devices remotely.
+Banshee is a device management system that allows you to monitor and configure ESP32-based (like the WT32-ETH01) devices remotely.
 It consists of two main components:

 1. An ESP32 device running custom firmware (Banshee)
 2. A PHP-based server API for device registration and configuration